Jinja essentials

 This concise approach efficiently applies the squaring function to each item in the original list and collects the results in a new list.

-Interested in seeing Jinja Examples in the platform?
+Interested in seeing Jinja examples in the platform?
 Search the crate marketplace for Rewst Examples: Jinja Comprehension.
 Once it's unpacked you'll find common Jinja examples provided by our ROC.

-Creating Variables in Jinja
+Create variables in Jinja

 • Purpose: Vital for organizing and managing data within workflows.